National Therapeutic Leader and Team Leader Christchurch

 Witnessing the transformation in my clients is a beautiful and often humbling experience.

 I have been working as a counsellor with NZAF in Christchurch since 2006.
-I have a bachelor’s degree in Psychology and a further 4 years training as a Pascha Therapist (including a one year graduate programme).
-Growing up with a gay brother and having two family members die of AIDS related illnesses, I am passionate about HIV prevention and also making a difference to those living with HIV.
+I have a bachelor’s degree in Psychology and a further 4 years training as a Pascha Therapist (including a one-year graduate programme).
+Growing up with a gay brother and having two family members die of AIDS-related illnesses, I am passionate about HIV prevention and also making a difference to those living with HIV.

-Time and time again I see the immense, positive effect an increase in self-worth has on the choices an individual makes for themselves and for those around them.
+Time and time again I see the immense, positive effect an increase in self-value has on the choices an individual makes for themselves and for those around them.
 When you feel better about yourself, you are more likely to say no to environments and situations that cause distress and harm, and to choose people and situations that reflect how you feel about yourself.
 It’s common sense really.
 Witnessing this transformation in my clients is a beautiful and often humbling experience.

 There are many things I love about my job; the complexity of HIV, the diversity of clients, being a part of social change (challenging stigma and discrimination, education and HIV prevention), HIV testing, keeping informed via the NZAF’s amazing research department and, in particular, being part of a caring, professional and dedicated team.